-Projected Milestone(s) Status April 2012 Identify relevant Directives to be reviewed Complete All Service Directives were identified as needing review to ensure compliance with the Code.
-Due to the number of Service Directives, it would not be possible for the subcommittee to conduct a review of all Directives during the life of the Project.
+Identify relevant Directives to be reviewed

+All Service Directives were identified as needing

+review to ensure compliance with the Code.
+Due to the number of Service Directives, it would not have been be possible for the subcommittee to conduct a review of all Directives during the life of the Project.
-Instead, the subcommittee will develop a process to be used in the regular review all Service Directives to identify potential human rights issues.

-Once the recommendation to implement the Directive review process is approved, by the end of a three year period each Directive would be reviewed with a human rights lens, as per the Directive review schedule.
+Instead, the subcommittee developed a checklist process to be used in the regular review of all Service Directives to identify potential human rights issues.
+By the end of a three year period each Directive would be reviewed with a human rights lens, as per the Directive review schedule.

-The subcommittee will:
+The subcommittee:

-- Assess and document all Directives for human rights impact level.
-Include human rights comments & recommendations relating to possible issues and stakeholders to consult during a review.
-The document will be used during Directive reviews. - Develop a Directive review checklist for human rights issues to include in the Directive review/development package and use during Directive development and review. - Select one Directive to review using the Directive review checklist and obtain feedback from OHRC.
+- Assessed and documented all Directives for human rights impact level.
+They included human rights comments and recommendations relating to possible issues and stakeholders to consult during a review.
+The document is used during Directive reviews. - Developed a Directive review checklist for human rights issues to include in the Directive review/development package and use during Directive development and review. - Selected one Directive to review using the Directive review checklist and obtain feedback from OHRC.